xmljim/json/jsonpath/Readme.md

-There are two types of functions: _contextual_ and _non-contextual_. _Contextual_ functions operate by using data from the current context stream; _Non-contextual_ functions operate independently from any context and typically require one or more arguments.
-Return values from non-contextual functions have no context to the Json elements being evaluated.
+There are two types of functions: _contextual_ and _non-contextual_. _Contextual_ functions operate by using data from the current context stream; _Non-contextual_ functions operate independently from any context and typically require one or more arguments to specify elements that will be used in the function.

 #### Path Functions